 In my 50’s, after parenthood, an ongoing search for spiritual understanding and completion of a successful 30 year professional career in London I wanted a change in direction and was drawn to undertake a uniquely experiential and practical 5 year training in Core Process psychotherapy.
-Eight years on I am happy and inspired to be living and practicing in the beauty of Dartmoor with my partner.
+Ten years on I am happy and inspired to be living and practicing in the beauty of Dartmoor with my partner.

 Other influences reflect my ongoing experiences of therapy, meditation, relationships, creativity, travel, nature, groups and fatherhood.

 I have an MA in Core Process Psychotherapy and am fully accredited with BACP.

 I have been working as a psychotherapist since 2012 with a wide range of clients and issues.
 For example clients have come because they were anxious or depressed, wanted more from life; had relationship difficulties; were suffering from addiction; felt inadequate or misunderstood; that they coud'nt cope, did'nt belong or were overwhelmed; or where suffering from past or present abuse, shock, trauma, loss, panic attacks , or ill health.

 I regularly undertake additional training which over the last three years has included trauma, couples counselling, domestic abuse, child protection, suicide, sand tray, the impact of boarding schools, mindfulness, eco-therapy, shame and meditation.

 In my practice I seek to create a safe, ethical and empathetic environment which supports mindful self-awareness and well being and provides a heartfelt and accompanied exploration of the issues you bring.